grayhemp/pgcookbook/sql_dumps_management.md

     is empty then all the dumps are created directly in a date-named directory in DUMPS_ARCHIVE_DIR.

-It is configured with `config.sh` under the `/bin` directory.
-Its specific settings are shown below.
-For general settings see [config.sh.example](bin/config.sh.example).
+The configuration is in `config.sh` under the `bin` directory.
+The specific settings are shown below.
+For all the settings see [config.sh.example](bin/config.sh.example).

     DUMPS_DBNAME_LIST='dbname1 dbname2'
     DUMPS_LOCAL_DIR=
-    DUMPS_ARCHIVE_DIR='/storage/dumps'
+    DUMPS_ARCHIVE_DIR='/mnt/archive/dumps'
     DUMPS_KEEP_DAILY_PARTS='3 days'
     DUMPS_KEEP_WEEKLY_PARTS='1 month'
     DUMPS_KEEP_MONTHLY_PARTS='1 year'

+Let's see how it works.
 First, the script dumps global objects (roles, tablespaces) to the file `globals.sql`.
 Next, it creates a compressed dump in the `custom` format for each of the specified databases.
-If no local directory specified, it creates all these files in a directory named for current date as `YYYYMMDD` inside the archive directory.
-If a local directory is specified, the script first creates such date-named directory with dumps in the local one, and then `rsync`'s it to the archive.
-The latter might be useful in case of network problems, when dumping directly to the network partition might lead to long locks or even process stalls.
+If no local directory specified, it creates all these files in a directory named for current date as `YYYYMMDD` inside of the archive directory.
+If a local directory is specified, the script creates a date-named directory with the dumps in the local one first, and then `rsync`'s it to the archive one.
+The latter might be useful in the case of network problems, when dumping directly to the network mount point might lead to long locks or even process stalls.

 For days, weeks and months it keeps daily dumps, Monday dumps and the first day of month dumps respectively for as long as it is specified in the configuration.

-Just adjust the settings and put into `crontab`.
+Just adjust the settings, put it in your `crontab`

-    00 01 * * * /bin/bash pgcookbook/bin/manage_dumps.sh
+    00 01 * * * bash pgcookbook/bin/manage_dumps.sh

-It will do all the work.
+and it will do all the hard work.